vk2diy/adxi/README.md

  * Arduino Nano (ATmega328P MCU module)
  * Si535x clock generator module
  * uSDX LPF band module
- * External microphone
+ * External PC microphone interface (for sending received signals to the computer)
- * External speaker
+ * External PC speaker interface (for receiving encoded signals from the computer)

 ## Revised design

-The revised design will likely bring the clock generator on-board.
+The revised design brings the clock generator on-board.

-The speaker and microphone may also be brought on board, or this option provided.
+It removes the physical interface and replaces it with host computer control (known as a "computer aided transceiver" or "CAT") via [wsjtx](https://wsjt.sourceforge.io/) (G4WJS/K9AN/IV3NWV) which is itself based on [hamlib](https://hamlib.github.io/) (VK3FCS/F8CFE/etc.)

 ## Building the firmware